28th January 2026

 That said, increasing calories too slowly can leave you in a deficit unnecessarily, prolonging your dieting phase when you’re ready to move on.

-My Approach to Finding Maintenance
+Our Approach to Finding Maintenance

 Here’s the method I typically recommend, though it’s adjusted based on the individual: